rcliao/ngConf-2017-notes/thoughts.md

 to hold such methods.
 However, other developers to came into this system without any previous knowledge or documentation may find it confusing to follow code.

+Last but not least, TypeScript is a language that back-end developers can find themselves familiar and get started with very quickly.
+Most of features from the back-end strong typed languages like Java is *optionally* supported in TypeScript.
+This means back-end developers should be able to get started very quickly or even better back-end developers can start to sync up the domain object logic from the back-end to front-end themselves.

 ### Why is RxJS good?